-Category Award provisions and clauses Description Use in selected awards in Nigeria, Somalia, and Ukraine Contracts with NGOs Clause on terrorism financing USAID's contracts include a clause that explains that executive orders and U.S. law prohibit transactions with, and the provision of resources and support to, individuals and organizations associated with terrorism.
-It also reminds contractors that it is their legal responsibility to ensure compliance with these executive orders and laws.
-All selected contracts to NGOs (8 of 8) contained this terrorism financing clause.
-Agreements with public international organizations (PIO) Award provision on terrorist financing USAID's awards to PIOs include a provision against terrorist financing.
+Award provisions and clauses Description Use in selected awards in Nigeria, Somalia, and Ukraine Grants to, and cooperative ac reements with, nongovernmental organizations (NGO) Award provision on sanctioned entities USAID's award provisions for grants to, and cooperative agreements with, NGOs include a clause stating that the recipient will not engage in transactions with or provide resources or support to sanctioned individuals or entities.
+All selected grants to, and cooperative agreements with, NGOs (15 of 15) contained a sanctioned entities provision.
+Contracts with NGOs Clause on terrorism financing USAID's contracts include a clause that explains that executive orders and U.S. law prohibit transactions with and the provision of resources and support to, individua and organizations associated with terrorism.
+It also reminds contractors that it is their legal responsibility to ensure compliance with these executive orders and law All selected contracts to NGOs (8 of 8) contained this terrorism financing clause.
+Agreements with public inter national organizations (PIO) Award provision on terrorist financing USAID's awards to PIOs include a provision against terrorist financing.
 All selected awards to PIOs (7 of 7) contained a provision against terrorist financing.